 General Misconduct

-There is a separate University policy around Academic Misconduct, which is concerned with issues to do with plagiarism, collusion, or not following exam rules, etc. If you need advice on academic misconduct, have a read of our advice here.
+There are separate University policies regarding Academic Misconduct, which is concerned with issues to do with plagiarism, collusion, or not following exam rules, and Student Sexual Misconduct - which governs allegations of sexual harassment and assault.
+If you need help on academic misconduct, have a read of our self-help resources here.
+Our self-help guide to the Sexual Misconduct policy is currently in development.

 What is General Misconduct?